Travel to Belgium

 C. SPECIAL MEASURES

 Passenger Locator Form: Every person travelling from Canada must complete a 'Passenger Locator Form' (PLF) within 48 hours before arrival;

 Quarantine: You may be subject to a 10-day quarantine depending on your answers to the PLF;

 Entry measures and travel conditions: Updated information on travel restrictions and health measures in Belgium is available on www.info-coronavirus.be

 Advice: Check the specific health measures put in place by your airline.
 In case of transit, make sure to respect the measures of the transit country in addition to the Belgian measures.

 Notice to all passengers

-The Consulate General of Belgium in Montreal is not responsible to grant access to our territory, which is a prerogative of the Border control.
-The Border Control always keeps the ultimate right to let any traveler enter Belgium or not.
+The Consulate General of Belgium in Montreal is not responsible for granting access to Belgium's territory, which is a prerogative of the Belgian Border control.
+Border Control always keeps the ultimate right to let any traveler enter Belgium or not.

-Any passenger must be able to show to both the airline and the border control that they meet the entry requirements of the Schengen area.
+All passengers must be able to show to both the airline and border control that they meet the entry requirements of the Schengen Area.